 A director can be removed by:

-- Shareholders’ Resolution: It requires an ordinary resolution passed by the shareholders of the company in the general meeting.
+- It requires an ordinary resolution passed by the company’s shareholders at the general meeting.

-- Board Resolution: In cases of executive directors violating the terms and conditions of the employment as per the Memorandum of understanding.
+- Board Resolution: In cases of executive directors violating the terms and conditions of employment as per the Memorandum of Understanding.

 - Regulatory Action: If a director breaches statutory obligations or ethical standards.